silq-lang/silq/README.md

 ## Using Silq

-Run `./silq example.slq`, where `example.slq` is a Silq source file.
+Run `./silq example.slq`, where `example.slq` is a Silq source file to type check that source file.

-The next section ("Quick language guide") briefly introduces the most important language features.
+Run `./silq example.slq --run`, where `example.slq` is a Silq source file to type check and simulate the main function in that source file.

 ### Additional command-line options